 If the company is your startup, see the information below.
-Otherwise, disclose the proposed consulting or advising work in eDisclose at web.jhu.edu/conflict\of\ interest/eDisclose.
+Otherwise, disclose the proposed consulting or advising work in eDisclose at outsideinterests.jhu.edu.
 The online disclosure form requires, among other things, the following information:

 - " Brief description of the consulting or advising work, which should be separate and distinct from your responsibilities at Johns Hopkins - " Proposed time commitment and any compensation - " Any related research projects and/or protocols - " Any IP you invented that the company has licensed/optioned or intends to license/option